RuneSchool/RuneSchool.github.io/_posts/2023-10-28-about-the-system.md

 ## Minimal Runic Alphabet

 What is the least amount of runes that we can use and still make Modern English Futhorc work?
+You may want to use a minimal alphabet like this when writing more elementary texts or texts that require absolute clarity like road signs.

 We can get rid of most bindrunes and everything can still be understood.
 We can also get rid of some of the runes that are just shortcuts.

 With only **33** runes, Modern English Futhorc is still fully usable.